lazyweirdo/osm-ipfs-proxy/README.md

 This is a small project that unifies https://openstreetmap.org raster tiles along with https://ipfs.io

-The aim is to create a free X/Y/Z tile system for developers who are creating map featured apps and have not enough resources to host a raster server nor to pay for a similar service.
+The aim is to create a free X/Y/Z tile system for developers who are making map featured apps and have not enough resources to host a raster server nor to pay for a similar service.
 Example tile /Z/X/Y output: http://a.tile.openstreetmap.org/5/17/12.png

 Resources for this pourpose are heavy in data storage, transmission and service availability.
 Now they can be, somewhat, soften.